 Many organizations’ security plans now must include (IAM) as a crucial component.
-As a result, businesses must ensure that their IAM tools and processes are properly configured to gain the most significant security benefits.
+As a result, businesses must ensure that their IAM tools and processes are correctly configured to gain the most significant security benefits.

 By enforcing best practices for identity and access management framework, you can determine who has access to sensitive information and under what circumstances.
-To keep track of all of your components for potential threats both now and in the future, you will need a comprehensive overview of your company’s IT infrastructure.
+To keep track of all of your components for potential threats now and in the future, you will need a comprehensive overview of your company’s IT infrastructure.

 From fulfilling the requirements of leading compliance regulations through successful audits to addressing many emerging IT security risks, IAM solutions help you in many ways.